yingshaoxo/magic_magnet/dependencies/yingshaoxo_c/README.md

 > 'y' here means 'yingshaoxo'.
 The full name should be "yingshaoxo's python".

+> It should have all python built_in type and functions, for example: https://docs.python.org/3/library/functions.html

 ## Ideas
 ### How to use python to write a c dependencies manager or compiler?